verdict-project/verdict/docs/docs/index.md

 ## Introduction

 VerdictDB is a thin, platform-independent, interactive analytics library that works on top of your existing (or backend) database system (e.g., MySQL, PostgreSQL, Redshift, etc.).
 For platform-independence, VerdictDB makes all communications with the backend database in SQL.
-For interactive querying, VerdictDB has the ability to properly adjust the output values even when only a fraction of the data is processed.
-The initial outputs are already pretty accurate, and they can become more accurate (naturally) as more data is processed.
-These partial (and incremental) data processing are performed automatically by VerdictDB using query rewriting.
-The connections to VerdictDB can be made in Java.

-*Note: Python interface will be soon added.*
+For interactive querying, VerdictDB intelligently **infers** the query answers based on the results processed on a part of the original data.
+Those inferred answers are highly accurate estimators of the exact answers.
+Furthermore, *even when only exact answers are needed*, VerdictDB can also be useful with its **streaming sql engine**.
+The streaming sql engine provides interactive-speed feedbacks in the process of computing exact answers.
+See [this page](/how_it_works/basics) if you want to know more about VerdictDB's internal mechanism.

 ## Contents